CumulusNetworks/docs/content/cumulus-netq-32/Manage-Inventory/Monitor-Network-Inventory.md

 {{< /tabs >}}

-### View Disk Information for all Switches and Hosts
+### View Disk Information

-With NetQ UI you can view the size of the disk on all devices.
-With the NetQ CLI you can view the name or operating system, type, transport, size, vendor, and model of the disk on all devices.
-You can filter this list by name, transport, or vendor.
+Disk information is available from the NetQ UI and NetQ CLI.

+- Inventory|Devices card
+    - Full-screen: view the size of the disk on all devices (table)
+- Inventory|Switches card
+    - Medium/Large: view Disk distribution across on all switches (graphic)
+    - Full-screen: view disk vendor, size, revision, model, name, transport, and type on all switches (table)
+- `netq show inventory disk` command
+    - View disk name, type, transport, size, vendor, and model on all devices

-{{< tabs "TabID406" >}}
+{{< tabs "TabID591" >}}

-{{< tab "NetQ UI" >}}
+{{< tab "Inventory|Devices" >}}

 1. Locate the Inventory|Devices card on your workbench.